Boyd Elder Skull Art Featured on Eagles’ Best-Selling Album in U.S. History

 Eagles: Their Greatest Hits, with cover art by Boyd Elder.

-The Recording Industry Association of America on Aug.
-20, 2018, announced that Eagles’ “Their Greatest Hits (1971-1975)” was the best-selling album ever in the United States, certified 38x platinum – which means at least 38 million American music fans own a piece of art by Texas-born artist Boyd Elder but probably have no idea who he is.
+Now certified 40x platinum, the album has achieved quadruple Diamond status – which means more than 40 million American music fans own a piece of iconic skull art created by Texas-born artist Boyd Elder but probably have no idea who he was.

 Boyd Elder's 'One of These Nights' and Rick Griffin's turkey breast cap.
 Composite: Randy Nauert.